 The critical lesson from this case is hard numbers.
 They matter.
 A lot.

-One thing most lawyers are quick to forget in this regard: prescription drug costs.
+One thing most lawyers are quick to forget in this regard is prescription drug costs.
 The real cost is much higher than what you are paying your pharmacist when you make your copay.
 Make sure your Florida car accident lawyer is dialed in on this often lost opportunity to maximize your settlement payout.